-Aeronautics is a highly strategic technology area both for Brazil and for Sweden.
-Brazil is one of the four major civil aircraft manufacturers in the world, represented by Embraer.
-Sweden, despite being a small country, is very successful as a military aircraft manufacturer, as well as a supplier of parts for civil aircrafts.
-The aviation industry as a user of advanced technologies has influences that extend far beyond the boundaries of its segment by involving auto industry, communication industry, development of news composites etc. and it is therefore a very important player in the national innovation system.
+Aeronautics is a highly strategic technology area for both Brazil and Sweden.
+Sweden, despite being a small country, is a very successful defense aircraft manufacturer and supplier of parts for civil aircrafts.
+And Brazil through Embraer is one of the four major civil aircraft manufacturers in the world.
+The aviation industry with its use of advanced technologies has extensive influences also in other sectors by involving auto industry, communication industry, and development of news composites among some.
+This means that the aeronautics industry is a very important player in the national innovation system.

-The common denominator between Sweden and Brazil is the signing of the contract for the Gripen NG project.
-The two countries are now seeking to strengthen the new industrial partnership established in the aeronautical sector.
-There are also ambitions, both in Brazil and in Sweden, to expand capabilities for developing also the next generation of aircraft.
-By building on the relations, there is a unique long term opportunity to develop these capabilities in collaboration.
+The common denominator between Sweden and Brazil is the signing of the Gripen contract.
+The deal between Brazil and SAAB on purchasing 36 fighter jets is different in the sense that the parties will develop the plane together.
+The first batch will be made in Sweden and the second will be produced in Brazil.
+It is about co-creating and knowledge sharing.
+The ambition, both in Brazil and in Sweden, is to expand and develop the competence for the next generation of aircrafts.
+By building on this relation, there is a unique long term opportunity to develop these capabilities in collaboration.

 Credits: Gripen NG © Saab AB